SapienzaNLP/esc/README.md

 # ESC: Redesigning WSD with Extractive Sense Comprehension
-In ESC ([Barba et al., 2021](https://www.aclweb.org/anthology/2021.naacl-main.371/)) we redesigned Word Sense Disambiguation as an Extractive Reading Comprehension task, and achieved unprecedented performances on a number of different benchmarks and settings.
+In ESC ([Barba et al., 2021](https://www.aclweb.org/anthology/2021.naacl-main.371/)) we redesigned Word Sense Disambiguation as an Extractive Reading Comprehension task and achieved unprecedented performances on a number of different benchmarks and settings.
 In this repo we provide the code to reproduce the results of the paper along with the checkpoints for the best models.